SmartFi Price Reaches $0.0300 (SMTF)

-SmartFi (SMTF) traded 0.1% higher against the US dollar during the twenty-four hour period ending at 11:00 AM ET on October 11th.
-One SmartFi token can currently be purchased for approximately $0.0300 or 0.00000049 BTC on major cryptocurrency exchanges.
-SmartFi has a market cap of $1.02 billion and $3.53 worth of SmartFi was traded on exchanges in the last 24 hours.
-Over the last week, SmartFi has traded 20.4% lower against the US dollar.
+SmartFi (SMTF) traded 0% lower against the US dollar during the 24 hour period ending at 13:00 PM ET on October 14th.
+In the last seven days, SmartFi has traded down 37.5% against the US dollar.
+One SmartFi token can currently be purchased for $0.0300 or 0.00000046 BTC on popular cryptocurrency exchanges.
+SmartFi has a total market capitalization of $1.02 billion and approximately $3.53 worth of SmartFi was traded on exchanges in the last 24 hours.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.